Why Central Bank Money Matters?

 The digital revolution isn’t a threat to money, since money itself first appeared as an extraordinary technological innovation.
 What does bring money into question, however, is attempts to change its characteristics using technology and create ‘new issuers’.
 That’s why it’s extremely important to keep banknotes in use.

-Independent research is also key
+Independent research

 The findings of our research are presented as short essays, written in an approachable style, with only the required minimum of technical terminology.
 The subjects for these articles are chosen by how topical they are and how much they affect our day-to-day lives.
 This is why so many of the essays date from between January and April of 2020.
 The fallout from Covid-19 has been an obvious choice: a piece devoted to the pandemic follows immediately after the introductory article.